Quantum-enhanced sensing with variable-range interactions: Strategy of estimating parameter in quantum spin models

-\textbf{Parameter estimation scheme.} Precisely, we consider a variable-range interacting Hamiltonian, $H$, consisting of $N$ spin-$1/2$ particles, as the quantum sensor for the parameter estimation protocol.
+Precisely, we consider a variable-range interacting Hamiltonian, $H$, consisting of $N$ spin-$1/2$ particles, as the quantum sensor for the parameter estimation protocol.
 The total sensor Hamiltonian consists of two parts where $H_{field}$ and $H_{int}$ represent local magnetic field and interaction terms respectively.
-The exact forms considered in this work will be presented in the later part of the section.
+The exact forms considered in this work will be presented later in this section.